algorithmic-sabotage/asrg/content/docs/research/intertwined-feedback-loops/index.md

 ---
 title: Intertwined Feedback Loops
 title_h1: "Intertwined Feedback Loops"
-description: A series of intertwined feedback loops that unfold from several interrelated briefs for intellectual and practical exploration.
+description: A series of intertwined feedback loops that unfold from several interrelated briefs, which are designed to facilitate intellectual and practical exploration.
 url: /intertwined-feedback-loops
 date: 2024-06-13
 modified: 2024-08-19